fukata/wp-exif-view/readme.txt

 == Changelog ==
 = 1.2.2 =
-* 利用可能項目に「Maker」を追加
+* Add available tag to "Maker"

 = 1.2.1 =
-* 利用可能項目に「Lens」を追加
+* Add available tag to "Lens"

 = 1.2.0 =
-* 利用可能項目の追加
+* Add available tags
-* 記事毎にテンプレートを設定できるように変更
+* Set the template so that you can change each article

 = 1.1.0 =
-* 管理画面の国際化
+* Internationalization Admin

 = 1.0.0 =
-* テンプレートを登録できるように変更
+* Modified to allow for templates

 == Upgrade Notice ==